gajenderyadavv/live-video-streaming-server/README.md

 ## Modifications to be done in Current Architecture:

-K8s Manifestst files be developed for this infrastructure's orchestration.
+K8s Manifestst files be tested for this infrastructure's orchestration.

 Documentation for Deployment of this on EKS/AKS/GKE is to be done.